karafka/karafka/README.md

 | connection_pool_timeout | Integer       | Kafka connection pool timeout    | the same as karafka concurrency  |
 | raise_on_failure        | Boolean       | Raise exception on failure       | true                             |

-Note: If you want to change default configs for WaterDrop you need to add new config file (see section below).
+Note: If you want to change default configs for WaterDrop you need to override WaterDrop setup.

 ### Configurators